 Most web users prefer to keep their browsing history secret and private - from loved ones, colleagues, even total strangers and advertising companies.
-Whether you've been researching a gift and don't want to spoil the surprise, seeking medical advice, applying for jobs or looking at adult websites online, it would be entirely reasonable to want to keep that information to yourself.
+Whether you've been researching a gift online and don't want to spoil the surprise, seeking medical advice, applying for jobs or looking at adult websites, it would be entirely reasonable to want to keep that information to yourself.

 What you could do is delete your history at the end of every browsing session - but there's a more sophisticated solution.
 In this feature we're going to show you how to turn on and use private browsing mode on your iPhone or iPad.
 (In another article we show how to achieve the same thing in various Mac web browsers.)